EPFigetakis/Implicit-Sensing-Traffic/README.md

 >
 > Formulated the scenario in an MDP to employ a DQN
 >
-> Evaluate and contrast two distince decision-making policies, Boltzmann and Epsilon Greedy
+> Evaluate and contrast two distance decision-making policies, Boltzmann and Epsilon Greedy
 >
 > Created and integration between OpenAI GYM and SUMO, using TraCI